-The SD SheepGrowers Association will be holding their 76th annual convention September 27-28, 2013 in Brookings, SD.
-Our two-day event will feature a bus tour and SDSU Sheep Unit activities on Friday, followed by the "Taste of Lamb" event that you won't want to miss.
+The SD SheepGrowers Association will be holding their 77th annual convention September 26-27, 2014 in Brookings, SD.
+Our two-day event will feature a bus tour and SDSU Meat Lab & arena activities on Friday, followed by the "Experience Lamb" event that you won't want to miss.
 Area chefs will be show-casing their talents and the versatility of lamb.
-The event will feature the presentation of the new SDSU "Signature Wool Project" by Dr. Barry Dunn.
+Our social event will be held at the beautiful McCrory Gardens Visitor Center this year.

 Thursday, August 29th -- The SD Sheep Growers will be providing lamb samples at the SD State Fair in Huron in the Value-Added tent.

 Fiber, yarn, fleece, jewelry, felted items, soaps & lotions, hand spindles, spinning wheels, beads, bags, essential oils, santa claus sculptures, embroidered & hand knit items, classes & demonstrations, fleece & fiber judging, sheep dog trials, and concessions.